Written by Grandview Kids’ Social Work team

 - Take time to say goodbye in a positive way.
 Do not sneak out while the child is distracted.
 This can destroy trust and make for a more difficult transition.

 - Avoid repeated goodbyes.
-Once you have said good-bye, leave.
+Once you have said goodbye, leave.
 Stalling can make a child more fearful.

-“If necessary, arrange for you and the teacher to communicate by phone during the day to let you know how things are progressing, and to discuss any issues that may have arisen,” says the Social Work team.
+“If necessary, arrange for you and your child’s teacher to communicate by phone during the day to let you know how things are progressing, and to discuss any issues that may have arisen,” says the Social Work team.
 “Stress from separations and adjusting to new situations can be extremely difficult and challenging for parents and their children.
 With careful planning, this adjustment period can be shortened.”

-We hope these tips help you and your family with a successful transition out of summer vacation and into a fall school schedule.
+We hope these tips help you and your family with a successful transition out of summer vacation and into a fall school schedule!

 Check out more Grandview Kids articles